 - Fractional Shares — All money deposited is used in the allocation they recommend.

-- Low Intial Deposit — $10 is all that's needed to open an account.
+- Low Initial Deposit — $1 is all that's needed to open an account.

-- Automatic Reblancing — When your account varies from the specified asset allocation, WiseBanyan will automatically adjust your portfolio.
+- Automatic Rebalancing — When your account varies from the specified asset allocation, WiseBanyan will automatically adjust your portfolio.

-WiseBanyan is free to use and needs only $10 to get started.
+WiseBanyan is free to use if you are not looking for an IRA and requires only $10 to get started.
 If you are just starting to invest, they might be an option to consider.